WNJENGA/YoloK8S/README.md

  -Access the link shared on the deployment tab on your UI.
 Or you can get services from your terminal to access the external IP

-### Known Bugs

-The client-server image keeps failing upon restart (CrashLoop Error) (This is a bug from how the application was developed locally, the app keeps restarting but it should work on your environment.)

 ### Technology used